schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

  ```R
  two_by_three[2,3]
  ```
 returns the value 6 as expected.
 But what if we want to work with rows or columns and treat them as vectors?
-Our output above describing the matrix already revealed how this is done : simply ommit the dimension you want to include completely, for instance `[,2]` gives me all rows, and column two.
+Our output above describing the matrix already revealed how this is done : simply ommit the dimension you want to include completely, for instance `[,2]` gives me all rows, and only column two.
 This is similar to what we saw in our previous lesson when we tried to set the entire vector's values.
 We wanted to set the entire vector's values without changing the vector, so we used empty brackets `[]` to select all values to be updated.
 We can do the same here

 Say we want to fill our matrix, we can use the `rep()` function to repeat a value...
  ```R